vizdotlife/vizdotlife.github.io/index.md

 ![](/images/straw-family/straw-4.jpg)

 ## Art collection pieces listed for sale
-The primary marketplace I list my art pieces is on JPG.store and you can seem them in the link below.
+If you'd like to see my main art pieces listed for sale that aren't part of the upcoming launch of "The Straw Family" you can seee them [here.](https://www.jpg.store/collection/vizlifeartcollection)

 [View Art Collection on JPG.Store](https://www.jpg.store/collection/vizlifeartcollection)